 Recordings are kept for up to 31 days in line with Home Office recommendations.
 If evidence is required it is copied onto a hard disk or DVD to be held by the investigating officer (usually the police).

-If you believe you have been recorded on one of our cameras and would like to obtain the footage, please create an Enfield Connected Account and submit a Subject Access Request.
+If you believe you have been recorded on one of our cameras and would like to obtain the footage, create an Enfield Connected Account and submit a Subject Access Request.

 You will be required to provide proof of identity, address and vehicle ownership (if applicable) prior to a still image or digital copy of footage being provided for example, passport or full driving licence.

-In criminal cases, you must report the incident your local police station and obtain a crime reference number.
+In criminal cases, you must report the incident to your local police station and obtain a crime reference number.
 All criminal matters are dealt with by the police and we will provide them with access to footage upon their request.

 If you have been involved in a road traffic collision within the last 31 days in Enfield, you should contact your insurance company and inform them to make a request to Enfield Public Safety Centre (EPSC) by emailing the team.